 The National Cervical Cancer Coalition

 Cervical Health Awareness Month is a chance to raise awareness about how women can protect themselves from HPV (human papillomavirus) and cervical cancer.
-HPV is the most common sexually transmitted disease.
+HPV is a very common infection that spreads through sexual activity.
 It’s also a major cause of cervical cancer.

 The good news?

 - The HPV vaccine (shots) can prevent HPV.